Skip to Main Content

 My loan is in default, what can I do?

-There are two main ways to get out of default, by rehabilitating your loan(s) and consolidating your loan(s).
-Read about those options here. https://studentaid.gov/manage-loans/default/get-out.
+Aside from paying the defaulted loan in full, there are two main ways to get out of default, by rehabilitating your loan(s) and consolidating your loan(s).
+Read about those options here. https://studentaid.gov/manage-loans/default/get-out .

 What if I have a problem with my loan servicer?